 Neo-Impressionism is a term coined by French art critic Félix Fénéon in 1886 to describe an art movement founded by Georges Seurat.
 Seurat’s greatest masterpiece, A Sunday Afternoon on the Island of La Grande Jatte, marked the beginning of this movement when it first made its appearance at an exhibition of the Société des Artistes Indépendants (Salon des Indépendants) in Paris.

 Matthias Frei’s photography is influenced by the works of Man Ray (surrealist), Brassaï (impressionist, street), Arnold Newman (environmental portrait), Cartier-Bresson (street), Julius Shulman (architecture), Horst P. Horst (fashion), Albert Watson (photographer in fashion), Annie Leibovitz (surreal portrait), Brigitte Lacombe (movie sets and film stars) and other contemporary artists.

-His life as a photographer and artist is shared with one as an entrepreneur and angel investor in business correlated to innovation, high-tech and imaging, but equally combined with creativity, taking both seriously as part of a diverse and inspiring life as a “renaissance man”.
+His life as a photographer and artist is shared with one as an entrepreneur, angel investor in business correlated to innovation, high-tech and imaging, but equally combined with creativity, taking both seriously as part of a diverse and inspiring life as a “renaissance man” and philanthropist.

-The artist grew up in Switzerland and the United States, is closely related to the Leica photo community and a founding member of the Spooky Distance Photographers Group.
+The artist grew up in Switzerland and in the United States of America.
 He lives in Switzerland.

 Photo Courtesy of E.S.